The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Data: The IMACS Cluster Building Survey

 \subsection{NIR Imaging}

-Structural parameters are derived from \J\ \& \K band images of the four ICBS fields acquired in Nov.\ 2011 and Feb.\ 2012 using the FourStar camera on Magellan-Baade \citep[][2013 in preparation]{PerssonFS08}.
+Structural parameters are derived from \J\ and \K band images of the four ICBS fields acquired in November 2011 and February 2012 using the FourStar camera on Magellan-Baade \citep[][]{Persson13}.
 At the redshifts considered here, these bands probe the light (dominated by G--K giants) from established stellar populations and are largely insensitive to gas and dust, thus providing almost direct access to the underlying galactic structure which we seek to characterize.
-These data and their reduction will be described in detail in a future paper, but we list here properties relevant to the current analysis.
+These data will be described in detail in a future paper, but we list here properties relevant to the current analysis.